eschaefer/personal-website-astro/src/content/til/2022-01-27-console-log-memory-leak.md

 ---
-title: 'Console logging can lead to memory leaks'
+title: "Console logging can lead to memory leaks"
 tags: [javascript, til]
 description: Dangerous waters when logging objects in the console.
-pubDate: 'Jan 27 2022'
+pubDate: "Jan 27 2022"
 ---

 It's pretty typical to use `console.log` to debug problems in a UI.
 That is if you want to travel through time ([and not space](https://twitter.com/sophiebits/status/1481833292810924036)).
 However, if you log an object or array, this can quickly lead to memory leaks, especially in React apps where components can potentially re-render many times.